GrKoR/ac_python_logger/README.md

 This feature is very useful if you want capture logs from several independent AUX HVACs into the common log file.
 In case of logging a multisplit AC this feature is useful too.

-Just run several ac_logger.py scripts with different parameters.
+Just run several ac_logger.py scripts with different parameters and the same logfile.
 It may looks like this:

 console one:
 ```